Best Submersible Sump Pumps (Buying Guide + Specs)

 But it’s in need of an upgrade.
 The motor draws too much power for its output and quite a few people have had problems with the switch.
 And while it’s still deserving of a place at the top, other brands are slowly catching up.
 If you’re looking for the best when it comes to stability, however, it’s hard to beat a Zoeller.

-The M53 upgrade that's built like a tank
+The M53 upgrade that’s built for durability

 The Zoeller M63 is the premium version of the M53.
 It’s made with an all cast iron construction for that extra protection against the elements.
 All the great features of the M53 are packed with it and on top of that — it’s equipped with a much better float switch.